hawo-hoefer/yaxs/inputfile.md

   noise: !Gaussian                      # ignored for now
     sigma_min: 0.0
     sigma_max: 1.0
-  caglioti:                             # caglioti parameters of the device
+  caglioti:                             # Optional caglioti parameters of the device
+    kind: Raw                           # Mode for Caglioti parameters, Raw or GSAS
-    u: 0.0
+    u: 0.0                              # GSAS is a GSASII-Compatibility mode,
-    v: 0.0
+    v: 0.0                              # as they multiply each parameter by 8 ln(2) / 10000
     w: 0.0
   background: !Chebyshev                # background type and parameters
     coefs:                              # chebyshev coefficient ranges